 Google now requires that you generate your own reviews directly from your customers that live on your website in order to show ratings in organic search results.
 Additionally, reviews help power recommendations across many AI-powered search engines and services.
 If a customer asks Alexa or Siri for the “best burger near me,” it’s reviews that inform that “best” term.

 The good news is that generating new reviews is easier than it sounds: according to research by SEL, 70% of consumers will leave a review if you just ask.
 You can start by simply asking your customers at checkout if they’re willing to write a review for your business.
 It’s never okay to offer rewards or incentives in exchange for reviews, because you want authentic reviews from real, loyal customers.
 But following up with repeat customers in-app or via email to ask for a review is fine and certainly helpful — provided you don’t ask too often, as this could annoy the very customers you’re trying to attract.
 Learn how to create a more effective review response here.

 Even if you have a lot of reviews across platforms, new, specific reviews are an important part of your reputation management strategy because they help keep your business relevant — and give your customers the up-to-date view they seek.

 Looking for a tool that can save you time when it comes to generating more high-quality reviews?
 Yext Review Generation, part of Yext Reviews, can help you collect first-party reviews from customers, add those reviews to your website, and more.

-Explore how to effectively monitor and respond to your reviews to understand and improve your online reputation.
+Download the free whitepaper to explore how to effectively monitor and respond to your reviews to understand and improve your online reputation.